cs2113-s23/cs2113-s23.github.io/j-units/J0-Java-Object-Model.md

 ## Arrays

-Just like in C, Java has arrays that store aligned data that is indexable with the `[]` operator.
-Unlike C, though, Arrays are actually objects; an `Array` object created with a `new` call.
+Java has arrays that store aligned data that is indexable with the `[]` operator.
+Arrays are actually objects; an `Array` object created with a `new` call.
 Like other objects, they are dynamically allocated.

 ### Arrays of Basic Types